himaenshuu/SparkAQI/README.md

 ## Overview

 This project uses Spark MLlib to develop predictive models for air quality index forecasting.
-The system processes historical AQI data along with relevant environmental factors to make predictions about future air quality levels.
+The system processes historical AQI data along with relevant environmental factors to make predictions about future air quality levels

 ## Features